MohamedNumair/LineCableModels.jl/README.md

 using LineCableModels
 ```

 While the package documentation is a work in progress, a self-contained example is provided in the [Main.jl](Main.jl) file.
-This script demonstrates how to create a cable object, and compute its electrical parameters.
+This code demonstrates how to create a cable object, and compute its electrical parameters.
 The example also shows how to export the cable design to a PSCAD-compatible format.

 ## License